ShiCho489/Javascript-recipeapp/README.md

 **Recipes-Website**

-A pure Javascript Cooking app to search and find the ingredients and recipes of your favorite dishes.
-A self driven project to expand my learning.
+A pure Javascript Recipe app to search and find the ingredients and recipes of your favorite dishes.
+A self driven project to expand my learning in Javascript, without any framework.

 **Tools and technology**
 HTML,
 CSS,
-Javascript,
-jQuery
+Javascript